gregreindel/llm-exe/docs/parser/index.md

 ```

 #### Using a Parser with Schema
 When instructing the LLM to respond with json or a format that can be parsed to json, it can be helpful to define schema.
 This allows you to validate, provide default values, and have a fully-typed response.
+In fact, the JSON Schema you define can be really useful (and re-used!) in your prompt.
+[See tips](/examples/concepts/working-with-json) for working with JSON.

 ```typescript:no-line-numbers
 import { utils, createParser } from "unnamed-package";